jjaswanson4/satellite6-deployment/README.md

 - This was written for Ansible 2.8.
 Older versions may work but YMMV
 - You will need to provide your own manifest generated from the [Red Hat customer portal](https://access.redhat.com/management/subscription_allocations)
 - The foreman ansible modules should be available on the system running this playbook.
 They do not need to be on the satellite server.
 An example ansible.cfg is included.
+- apypie is required (install it with pip) | To be added to the pre-flight checks task

 # Ansible Notes